esgarsad/shopping-smarter/README.md

 ## Use

-Create a user by signing up and then you can post and add coments to posts from other users
+Create a user by signing up and then you can post and ask questions about products you are interested.

 ## Additional notes
-Shopping-Smarter is still under development to allow more filtering and images options
+Shopping-Smarter is still under development to allow more filtering and images options.

+## Technologies used
+Html, handlebars,
+CSS, bootstrap,
+JavaScript,
+Mysql,
+sequelize,
+node,
+bcrypt

 ![Shopping-Smarter](https://github.com/esgarsad/shopping-smarter/blob/develop/public/images/shopping-smarter.jpg)